 - There are customization options galore which help to tweak the look and feel of the notes (and the program) to your tastes.

 - A full set of keyboard shortcuts and a well-designed beginner’s guide.

 - Then there’s the industry standard 128-bit encryption to help keep selected notes or entire files secure.

 It’s difficult to appreciate a note-taking and information management tool till you get your hands dirty with it.
 Suffice to say, the RightNote covers all the bases quite well and at least feature wise it definitely holds its own against any of the big guns out there.
-Now, there is an easier way to save on the $59.95 for the pro-version.
-Just head over to the MakeUseOf Rewards page and you can receive your very own copy of RightNote Pro for only 500 points, Isn’t that a steal!
+Now, there is an easier way to save on the $29.95 for this software.
+Just head over to the MakeUseOf Rewards page and you can receive your very own copy of RightNote for only 300 points!
+Isn’t that a steal!